 Oil Painting Equestrienne Portrait Lady Dorothea On Bay Hunter By Rosa Frances Corder

-- Subject equestrian portrait of an important lady on horseback in side profile riding a graceful brown bay hunter horse horse, she is in traditional Victorian equestrienne black dress and wearing a hat, holding the reigns to her beloved horse, she is looking towards the viewer.
-Set in English countryside with open field green grass all around, to her left is a large lush tree and in the distance to the right are 3 other horses with riders facing left and a group of other gentleman standing around together, with hills in the distance above mainkt overcast sky with some blue shining through.
-To the left above the lady yu can see jumping fence and poles.
+- Subject equestrian portrait of an important lady on horseback in profile riding a graceful brown bay hunter horse.
+She is in a traditional Victorian equestrienne black dress and wearing a hat, holding the reins to her beloved horse, she is looking towards the viewer.
+Set in an English countryside with open field of green grass all around, to her left is a large lush tree and in the distance to the right are 3 other horses with riders facing left and a group of other gentlemen standing around together, with hills in the distance above the mainkt overcast sky with some blue shining through.
+To the left above the lady you can see a jumping fence and poles.

 - Title "'Equestrienne Lady Dorothea".

 - Artist biography & inscribed verso exhibited RA.

 - Signed in the bottom corner by the well-known artist Rosa Frances Corder.

 - Rosa Frances Corder was an English artist.
 She was the daughter of Micah Order (1808-88), a lighter man, and Charlotte Hill.
 From c.
 1873, she was the mistress of Charles A. Howell, entrepreneur, rogue and sometime associate of JW's.
 Their daughter Beatrice Ellen Howell was born in 1883.
 Victorian artist and artist's model.
 She was the lover of Charles Augustus Howell, who is alleged to have persuaded her to create forgeries of drawings by Dante Gabriel Rossetti.